react-cosmos/react-cosmos/README.md

 This is where Components come in.
 Components are autonomous, have end-to-end capabilities and each can function as a complete application by itself, excluding inter-dependency from the start.
 Because they can describe their output without relying on any external logic, Components are declarative and predictable.

 Isolating a problem just went from O(?) to O(1) :)

+### Data structures

+> Bad programmers worry about the code.
+Good programmers worry about data structures and their relationships.

+Cosmos is partly inspired by a Linus Torvalds [comment](http://lwn.net/Articles/193245/) about __designing your code around your data and not the other way around.__ Seeing software go south in more instances because of a growing gap between data and the end product, Linus’ statement makes a lot of sense.

+But Cosmos does not impose any specific data structures.
+Instead, it makes them surface by providing a framework driven by the data it consumes, exposing and enforcing awareness of data structures and their relationships.

 ## Manifesto